Finance

 Jessica Richard’s apartment in Milton, a suburb in the Greater Toronto Area, was old and dirty.

-“It was the kind of place where you feel like you can never get it clean because it’s been there for so long,” she recalls.
+She recalls that “it was the kind of place where you feel like you can never get it clean because it’s been there for so long.”

 When Richard decided she wanted to move to Toronto to be closer to her campus, she wasn’t having any luck scanning Craigslist to find a suitable place.
 The search was looking grim — until a friend gave her the number for a real estate agent.